oliverschwendener/ueli/README.md

         * `name` String - Represents the name of the web search engine.
         * `prefix` String - Represents the prefix for your web search engine.
 For example if the prefix is `g` you can type in `g?{your search term}` to search.
         * `priority` Number - Represents the priority of the web search engine when used as fallback (the higher the number the higher the web search engine appears in the search results).
         * `url` String - Represents the url for the search engine to which the search term is appended to.
-For example `https://google.com/search?q=`.
+For example `https://google.com/search?q=` or `https://google.com/search?q={{query}}`.
+        * `whitespaceCharacter` String - Represents a character or string which is used to encode whitespace.
 * `windowMaxHeight` Number - Represents the maximum window height.
 Only used for command line output and settings view.
 * `windowWidth`: Number - Represents the width of the main window in pixels.